A Highly Unofficial Route on Connections to the Upper Falls Greenway

 Enter the path along the river.

-The pathway ends at the base of an old railroad embankment.
+The path ends at the base of an old railroad embankment.
 The Upper Falls Greenway is at the top.
 Plans are being developed to build a stairway up the embankment.
-For now, you can either scramble up the embankment, continue walking along the Charles to Bobby Braceland Playground, or walk back to Oak Street and continue to where it meets the Greenway.

 Upper Falls Greenway

-A few feet to your left, a viewing platform was built on part of the old bridge over the Charles.
+A viewing platform was built on part of the old bridge over the Charles.
 The city plans to rebuild it to meet safety codes.

 Turn around and walk on the Greenway towards Oak Street.